Fujifilm X-T10 vs Olympus E-5

 Studio photographers will appreciate that the Olympus E-5 (unlike the X-T10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T10 and the E-5 have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the E-5 have been discontinued, but can regularly be found used on ebay.
 The X-T10 was replaced by the Fujifilm X-T20, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X-T10 and E-5 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Olympus E-5 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T10 better than the Olympus E-5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.